Remdox/Yolo11-Card-Detection-cpp/README.md

 # Datasets
 Some datasets of the proposal are used, with the addition of other datasets to have greater variety and robustness.
 The program runs using YOLO, which means that the datasets have to follow YOLO's folder structure.
-See:[YOLO's Dataset Structure for YOLO Classification Tasks](https://docs.ultralytics.com/datasets/classify/).
+See: [YOLO's Dataset Structure for YOLO Classification Tasks](https://docs.ultralytics.com/datasets/classify/).
 In this specific case, the dataset structure is defined as:
 ```
 <DATASET_PATH>/
 ├── Train/
 │   └── images
 │   │   └── <image1>.jpg
-│   │   ...
+│   │   └──   ...
 │   └── labels
 │       └── <label1>.txt
-│       ...
+│       └──   ...
 └── Validation/
 │   └── images
 │   │   └── <image1>.jpg
-│   │   ...
+│   │   └──   ...
 │   └── labels
 │       └── <label1>.txt
-│       ...
+│       └──   ...
 └──Test/
 │   └── images
 │   │   └── <image1>.jpg
 │   │   └──   ...
 │   └── labels
 │       └── <label1>.txt
-│       ...
+│       └──   ...
 └── data.yaml
 ```
 Where The data.yaml file is used by the YOLO model to find each part of the dataset and assign each class to its corresponding name.

 The labels are .txt files described in YOLO format.
-See: [Ultralytics YOLO format](https://docs.ultralytics.com/datasets/detect/).
-Example of a .txt file containing labels for multiple cards:
+See: [Ultralytics YOLO format](https://docs.ultralytics.com/datasets/detect/) and https://labelformat.com/formats/object-detection/yolov11/.
+An example of a .txt file containing labels for multiple cards is:
 ```
 <obj_class1> <xcenter1> <ycenter1> <width1> <height1>
 <obj_class2> <xcenter2> <ycenter2> <width2> <height2>